aiji42/next-with-split/README.md

 - Using Next.js >=12

-his plugin depends on the middleware of Next.js v12.
+This plugin depends on the middleware of Next.js v12.
 If you are using Next.js v11 or earlier, please use next-with-split [v3](https://www.npmjs.com/package/next-with-split/v/3.3.2).

 ## Installation